Advancing Clinical Research

 Infectious Diseases pose a serious threat to global health and economies

-Common infections, caused by known pathogens still have a large impact on global health, especially for vulnerable patient groups, leaving much ground to win still, by improving diagnostic, preventive and therapeutic strategies.
+Common infections, caused by known pathogens still have a large impact on global health, especially for vulnerable patient groups, leaving much ground to win by improving diagnostic, preventive and therapeutic strategies.

-ECRAID aspires to become the first network of its kind in Europe to offer a single point of access to a pan-European clinical research network for infectious diseases.
+Ecraid is the first network of its kind in Europe to offer a single point of access to a pan-European clinical research network for infectious diseases.

 An increased threat